sevenecks/markdown-terminal/README.md

 This project is an extension of [Markdown](https://github.com/cebe/markdown) that adds the ability to convert markdown to terminal output instead of HTML.

+This is just a little hobby project I wrote to support a terminal based markdown note taker in PHP.
+The conversion does it's best, but it's by no means complete or bug free.
+I'll improve it as my needs demand but use this at your own risk, and don't expect it to look super pretty at this point :)

 You can use the setConfig function to set various config options for colorizing the output.

 ## Installation